baobabKoodaa/blog/content/posts/2020-08-29--money-out-of-thin-air/index.md

 - A bank deposit is merely an IOU.
 - A bank loan is merely an exchange of 2 IOUs.
 - Anyone can create IOUs out of thin air.
-- When a customer redeems an IOU at a bank, the bank needs to hand over another form of money, and the bank has no ability to create _that_ money out of thin air.
+- When a customer redeems an IOU at a bank, the bank typically needs to hand over another form of money -- the kind that it cannot create out of thin air.

-These facts support the main argument of this article: that banks do not have any special powers in relation to money creation.
-Hopefully this article has demystified money creation and demonstrated that the process is entirely pedestrian.